The 2019 IMAT might be nothing like in the previous years.

-Because you almost can’t study for it!
-There are not many books that prepare you for this sort of questions.
+Because you almost can’t study for General Knowledge!
+Not many books that prepare you for these sorts of questions.

 To try and explain better what General Knowledge is, I looked up the description of this subject on the MIUR website; it states: